Resident Policies and Regulations

 Garages

-If you have the right to use a garage, covered parking or other parking space, you agree that such space will not be used for storage of any kind, but, rather, such space will be used for parking your passenger vehicle only.
+If you have the right to use a garage, covered parking, or other parking space, you agree that such space will not be used for storage of any kind but, instead, such space will be used for parking your passenger vehicle only.

 Recreational Non-Motorized Vehicles

-Unless otherwise permitted in designated areas of your community, the use of any recreational wheeled or non-wheeled vehicle intended and designed to be propelled by feet, such as bicycles, skateboards, roller blades, snowboards, or scooters, is strictly prohibited.
+Unless otherwise permitted in designated areas of your Community, using any recreational wheeled or non-wheeled vehicle intended and designed to be propelled by feet, such as bicycles, skateboards, roller blades, snowboards, or scooters, is strictly prohibited.

 Laundry Facilities

 For your convenience, we have laundry facilities within many of our communities.
-To ensure the washers and dryers are working when you need them, please follow the posted operating instructions carefully and treat the machines with care.
-If any of the laundry machines are not working properly, please call the number on the machine.
+Please follow the posted operating instructions and treat the machines carefully to ensure the washers and dryers work when needed.
+If any of the laundry machines are not working correctly, please call the number on the machine.

-A few additional tips: Do not put plastic items in the dryer, clean the lint screen prior to use, and refrain from overloading the washing machine or dryer.
+Additional tips: Do not put plastic items in the dryer, clean the lint screen before use, and avoid overloading the washing machine or dryer.
 Trash receptacles are provided for your convenience.
 We suggest that you do not leave your clothes unattended.
 We are not responsible for loss of or damage to personal items and clothing.

 Dogs, Cats, and Other Pets – NO PETS